2026 NFL Mock Draft: Jordyn Tyson Rises To The Saints At 1.08

 DAL_cowboys-logo.svg1.20 Cowboys - Keldric Faulk (EDGE, Auburn)

-After targeting their offensive line with their first pick, the Cowboys turn their attention to the other side of the ball at 1.20, selecting Keldric Faulk, who led the nation in Run Stops over the course of his collegiate career.
+After targeting their secondary with their first pick, the Cowboys turn their attention to their front seven at 1.20, selecting Keldric Faulk, who led the nation in Run Stops over the course of his collegiate career.

 LAC_chargers-logo.svg1.22 Chargers - Akheem Mesidor (EDGE, Miami)